-Staff understands the importance of increasing the percentage of female workers on Metro's projects for both equity and workforce availability reasons and as described below, are actively taking measures to increase female participation and opportunities.
+As described below, staff are actively taking measures to increase female participation and opportunities.

 Staff are currently working with the unions and jobs coordinators to refer female workers who have completed their previous work assignments to other active Metro construction projects.